friendlyarm/sd-fuse_rk3588/README.md

 The following files may be required to build SD card image:
 * kernel source code: In the directory "07_Source codes" of [NetDrive](https://download.friendlyelec.com/rk3588), or download from [Github](https://github.com/friendlyarm/kernel-rockchip), the branch name is nanopi5-v5.10.y_opt
 * uboot source code: In the directory "07_Source codes" of [NetDrive](https://download.friendlyelec.com/rk3588), or download from [Github](https://github.com/friendlyarm/uboot-rockchip), the branch name is nanopi6-v2017.09
-* pre-built partition image: In the directory "03_Partition image files" of [NetDrive](https://download.friendlyelec.com/rk3588), or download from [HTTP server](http://112.124.9.243/dvdfiles/rk3588/images-for-eflasher)
+* pre-built partition image: In the directory "03_Partition image files/old/kernel-5.10.y" of [NetDrive](https://download.friendlyelec.com/rk3588), or download from [HTTP server](http://112.124.9.243/dvdfiles/rk3588/old/kernel-5.10.y/images-for-eflasher)
 * compressed root file system tar ball: In the directory "06_File systems" of [NetDrive](https://download.friendlyelec.com/rk3588), or download from [HTTP server](http://112.124.9.243/dvdfiles/rk3588/rootfs)

 If the files are not prepared in advance, the script will automatically download the required files, but the speed may be slower due to the bandwidth of the http server.